metno/anemoi-regional-tutorial/tutorial/training.markdown

 date:   2024-06-14 10:00:00 +0200
 author: Thomas Nipen (thomasn@met.no)
 order: 4
+toc: true
 tags: anemoi
 ---

 In this tutorial, we will train a data-driven model.
 A pre-requisite is to have set up aifs-mono environment.

-## Configuring the model

 The first step is to change the default configuration options in aifs-mono. we will change configuration files located in `aifs/config/`.

-### 1. Set up paths
+## Set basic configuration options

 Add the file `aifs/config/harware/paths/lumi.yaml`
 {% highlight yaml %}